Psy’s 2012 hit Gangnam Style has become an unofficial anthem of the Winter Olympics

 But that song sounds as gauzy as its title, and no other South Korean track can match the power of Gangnam Style to get people out of their seats.
 So the funny-sounding song with the funny-looking dance has become an unofficial anthem of sorts at these Winter Olympics.

 The DJ at hockey games plays it to amp up the crowd.
 Dutch brass band Kleintje Pils – the name means "small beer" – serenaded long-track speed skaters with its bouncy refrain.
-At the short track arena, one skater shimmied out such a competent rendition of its moves that he hogged the centre-ice screens for much of the song, as the 12,000-strong audience roared and horse-danced along.
+At the short track arena, one German athlete shimmied out such a competent rendition of its moves that he hogged the centre-ice screens for much of the song, as the 12,000-strong audience roared and horse-danced along.

 Shake the reins, bounce the legs, twirl the lasso.
 It's hard to find a person here, or anywhere, who doesn't at least recognize the moves.